 READ MORE ⇒ Tips and Tricks for Road Tripping with Cats

-Traveling with your cat to Canada without a proper rabies certificate will mean jumping through some additional hoops.
-First, your cat will have to be vaccinated against rabies within two weeks of arrival.
-Once the vaccination is administered, you’ll have to submit the vaccination record to a Canadian Food Inspection Agency office.
+First, you’ll have to have your cat vaccinated for rabies within two weeks of your arrival.
+Then you’ll have to take the vaccination record to a Canadian Food Inspection Agency office.

 Health certificates are generally not necessary when traveling with your cat to Canada.
-It is possible for the border agents to refer any animal crossing the border for secondary inspection.
+However, it is possible for the border agents to refer any animal crossing the border for secondary inspection.
 But as long as your cat appears healthy, this is unlikely to happen.

 Cats traveling by air to Canada must meet the requirements of the airline on which they’ll be traveling.
-Most carriers require a current health certificate for all pets.
+And most carriers require a current health certificate for all traveling pets.

-Canada does not require a microchip or tattoo identification for pet cats.
+Canada does not require a microchip or tattoo identification for traveling pet cats.

-Visitors traveling with cats to Canada from the U.S. are allowed to bring a total of 20 kg (44 pounds) of pet food and treats.
+Visitors traveling with cats to Canada from the U.S. can bring a total of 20 kg (44 pounds) of pet food and treats for their personal use.
 The food and treats must meet all of the following requirements:

-- The pet food and treats must have been purchased in the US, be commercially packaged, and be unopened
+- The pet food and treats must be purchased in the U.S., commercially packaged, and unopened

 - All pet food and treats must be in the possession of the traveler at the time of entry